 Treatment includes exercises and other physical measures, drugs that reduce pain and improve function, and, for very severe changes, joint replacement or other surgery.

 Osteoarthritis, the most common joint disorder, often begins in the 40s and 50s and affects almost all people to some degree by age 80.
-Before the age of 40, men develop osteoarthritis more often than do women, often because of injury.
+Before the age of 40, men develop osteoarthritis more often than do women, often because of injury or deformities.
 Many people have some evidence of osteoarthritis on x-rays (often by age 40), but only half of these people have symptoms.
 From age 40 to 70, women develop the disorder more often than do men.
 After age 70, the disorder develops in both sexes equally.